Apple cider donuts are a sweet Fall treat! This easy recipe that can be made at home, and enjoyed by all!

 - Add the eggs one at a time and mix.
 Then add 1 cup apple cider, buttermilk, and vanilla and mix.

 - Pour the dry ingredients into the wet and mix until combined.

 - Fold in the diced apples, the dough will be sticky.

 - Sprinkle some flour onto a flat surface and take 1/2 of the dough, roll around into the floured surface until the stickiness goes away.

 - Using a rolling pin roll out the dough to 1/2 inch thickness.

-- Using the donut cutter cut your donuts and place onto a baking sheet lined with parchment paper.
+- Using a donut cutter cut your donuts and place onto a baking sheet lined with parchment paper.

-- Heat 3 inches of oil in a heavy bottom pot to 350 degrees.
+- Using a candy thermometer heat 3 inches of oil in a heavy bottom pot (I use cast iron) to 350 degrees.

 - Carefully drop 3-4 donuts into the oil.
 Fry 1-2 minutes on each side.